ptemnorusov/vcard-from-csv/README.md

 # vcard-from-csv
-Making vcard files from csv file
+Making vcard files from data in csv file